tfabris/BlueGigaEmpeg/README.md

 connected directly to the empeg.

-When connected this way, the empeg does not receive a 12v constant power source at all, and will completely lose all power when you turn off the ignition, rather than going into sleep mode.
+When connected this way, the empeg does not receive a 12v constant power source.
+Instead, it will completely lose all power when you turn off the ignition, rather than going into sleep mode.
 The empeg and its attached BlueGigaEmpeg module will always power on and off at the same time as the car stereo, and nothing will get confused about power state.
 You might lose the